"It is a strength and sign of resilience to acknowledge anything that may be interfering with our happiness."

 Recurring nightmares or sleep disruption

-Emotional numbness or feeling detached
+Emotional numbness or feeling detached from yourself or others

-Hypervigilance, constant feeling of being “on guard”
+Hypervigilance a constant feeling of being ‘on guard’

 Avoiding people, places, or conversations that trigger memories

-Intense anxiety, panic attacks, or irritability
+Intense anxiety, panic attacks, or sudden irritability

-Difficulty trusting others or maintaining relationships
+Difficulty trusting others or maintaining close relationships

-Shame, guilt, or feeling permanently changed
+Shame, guilt, or feeling permanently changed by what happened

-Physical symptoms, headaches, fatigue, stomach issues
+Physical symptoms, headaches, fatigue, chronic stomach issues

 If several of these feel familiar, trauma-informed therapy can help you understand what’s happening in your nervous system and give you real tools to feel safe again.

-Types of Trauma We Treat
+Types of Trauma We Treat in St. Louis

-Our Trauma Therapy Approaches | Evidence-Based, Not One-Size-Fits-All
+Our Trauma-Informed Approach, Evidence-Based, Not One-Size-Fits-All

 Gold Standard

-EMDR, Eye Movement Desensitization & Reprocessing
+EMDR Eye Movement Desensitization & Reprocessing

 Evidence-Based

-Trauma-Focused Cognitive Behavioral Therapy (TF-CBT)
+Trauma-Focused - Cognitive Behavioral Therapy (TF-CBT)

 Evidence-Based